Manumac86/api-funds-app/Readme.md

 # API Funds App
 This is the API for the Funds App.

-This API get the funds list from the database in order to provide the Frontend with the needed data.
+This API gets the funds list from the database in order to provide the Frontend with the needed data.
 API Funds App is responsible of adding new funds to the database when a user supports the porject.
 It implements a Token based Auth middleware so it can be used only by the clients with ADMIN access and params validation in order to check that the received data is valid.